manosbatsis/corda-lean-state/docs/state-model.md

 ## Property Mapping Modes

-[RestateModel] and [RestateProperty] annotations allow configuration of Contract to Persistent State property mappings using one or more of the following:
+[LeanStateModel] and [LeanStateProperty] annotations allow configuration of Contract to Persistent State property mappings using one or more of the following: